gbrammer/unik/README.md

 # unik

-Helper for unique entries in lists / arrays
+Provide functionality for working with selections of unique items in lists / arrays

 ## Installation